5 free employee retention strategies for small business owners

 - Supported in their health and well-being

-5 free employee retention strategies for small business owners in 2022
+5 free employee retention strategies for small business owners

 Using these five actionable strategies, small business owners can go beyond the basics to take their employee retention efforts to the next level.
 All five can be implemented at no cost.